tuxtrack/tuxtrack.github.io/_posts/2024-08-30-AbuseGraph.md

 - [**Chat.Read.All**](https://learn.microsoft.com/en-us/graph/permissions-reference#chatreadall) - *It provides read-only access, meaning the application can view chat content without modifying or deleting it.*
 - [**Chat.ReadWrite.All**](https://learn.microsoft.com/en-us/graph/permissions-reference#chatreadwriteall) - *This broader permission allows an application to read and modify chat messages.*
 - [**ChatMessage.Read.All**](https://learn.microsoft.com/en-us/graph/permissions-reference#chatmessagereadall) - *Similar to Chat.Read.All, but more specific to the content of the messages themselves.
-This could be used by applications that need to analyze message content across various chats and channels in Teams.*
+This could be used by applications that analyze message content across various chats and channels in Teams.*
 - [**Files.ReadWrite.All**](https://learn.microsoft.com/en-us/graph/permissions-reference#filesreadwriteall) - *This permission is used by applications that need full access to files stored in OneDrive, SharePoint, or other storage services integrated with Microsoft 365.
 Examples include file management tools, backup services, or collaboration platforms that need to create or modify documents.*
 - [**User.Read.All**](https://learn.microsoft.com/en-us/graph/permissions-reference#userreadall) - *This permission allows an application to read the properties of all user accounts in an organization.*